Demarini, Easton and TPX Baseball Bats

 Voros steps onto his soapbox to hawk his latest discovery.

-Friends, by the time you finish this article, your life will
+Friends, by the time you finish this article, your life will be changed forever.

 I know you are.

 That?s why, for a short time only, I?m going to give you the secret to make all these worries a thing of the past.
 The solution is so simple and yet so effective, you?ll wonder how you ever got along without it.
 General Managers, Sportswriters and Usenet trolls know about it.
 Do you?